bpsullivan3/CSC8540_PeriodicTable/README.md

   8) Images for each of the element buttons need to be created.
 They should have all parts of the layout of the periodic table and should also look nice as it is the main thing users will be looking at when opening the program.

-  9) Add panning to screen when zoomed in.
+  ~~9) Add panning to screen when zoomed in.~~
+  Zooming now complete with panning in both 150% zoom and 200% zoom.
+Center screen button included under view menu.